 If you’re expecting SD content to look horrible on a 4K display, don’t.
 There’s a well-circulated supposition that the more pixels being interpolated, the worse the quality will be, although that isn’t true in our experience.

 Showing low-res content on a low-res display means that the low-res content can hide behind a sharply defined pixel grid (the visible pixel edges, or in the case of CRT TVs, scan-line gaps), with these sharp gaps also making the picture appear sharp.
-With the SD-sized pixel grid removed – as is the case on a 1080p HD or 2160p UHD screen – the content is shown “warts and all”, and that’s equally the case on regardless of the resolution.
-Both 1080p HDTV and 2160p UHD/4K screens have considerably higher resolution than standard definition, so don’t expect the standard-def quality to look any worse than on your old 1080p telly.
+With the SD-sized pixel grid removed – as is the case on a 1080p HD or 2160p UHD screen – the content is shown “warts and all”, and that’s equally the case regardless of the resolution.
+Both 1080p HDTV and 2160p UHD/4K screens have considerably higher resolution than standard definition, so don’t expect the standard-def quality to look any worse than on your old 1080p TV.
 As usual, Panasonic’s careful video processing stops the quality of ropey over-the-air SD channels looking any worse than they have to.

 How a 4K display handles existing 1080-line HD content is of critical importance, given how much of it is in circulation.
 In the case of the TX-L65WT600B, “very well” is the answer.